By Chere Di Boscio

 As for those long-stemmed beauties, well, it seems roses simply aren’t the most sustainable of flowers.
 But not to worry: there are plenty of eco-friendly alternatives.

 All the flowers and plants mentioned above are also perfect for brides, not just for their bouquets, but for table decoration at weddings, too.
-Alternatively, those with an Eastern European heritage may want to use wheat–the traditional bouquet of the region, symbolising prosperity and plenty.
-Intellectuals, writers or book lovers may go in for a quirky bouquet made of the recycled pages of a favourite book, and for a wonderfully scented home or wedding venue, nothing beats bunches of lavender.
+Alternatively, those with an Eastern European heritage may want to use wheat–the traditional bouquet of the region, symbolising prosperity and plenty, and for a wonderfully scented home or wedding venue, nothing beats bunches of lavender.

 In any case, as lovely as roses may be, they are a bit of a romantic cliche.
 Don’t special people and occasions call for flowers that are a little more unique?